 - Freshly ground black pepper to taste

-1 Bring a large pot of salted water to a boil (1 Tbsp of salt for every 2 quarts of water).
+1 Heat salted water, do prep: Bring a large pot of salted water to a boil (1 Tbsp of salt for every 2 quarts of water).
 While the water is heating, prep the garlic, lemon zest, and parsley.

 Serve with a little more fresh parsley sprinkled over the top.
 Serve immediately.